Lavender Companion Plants: Enhancing Your Herb Garden

 Additionally, both lavender and sage have strong scents that can deter pests, and their different leaf textures and colors can create a visually appealing contrast in the garden.

-Here are the sage plants I recommend growing:
+Here is the sage I recommend growing:

 Marigolds: